Quarters Assume that weights of quarters minted after 1964 are no... | Channels for Pearson+

 Normal Distribution

 Normal distribution is a probability distribution that is symmetric about the mean, depicting that data near the mean are more frequent in occurrence than data far from the mean.
 It is characterized by its bell-shaped curve, defined by its mean and standard deviation.
-In this context, the weights of quarters follow a normal distribution, which allows us to use statistical methods to determine percentiles.
+In this context, the weights of quarters follow a normal distribution, allowing us to use statistical methods to find probabilities related to specific weight ranges.

 Recommended video: